 The Zoolz Tribrid backup system is one of the tool’s most efficient features.
 Files can be moved between one of three types of storage: instant cloud storage based on Amazon S3 for easy access, cold storage for large volumes of data that don’t need to be accessed frequently, and local storage for even quicker recovery.

 Like other top cloud storage services, Zoolz provides 256-bit AES encryption during all file transfers and on the server side.
-You can access files using the website or mobile app.
-Zoolz is currently available on both the App Store and Google Play.
+You can currently access files using the website with a mobile app due to be launched in a couple of months.
+The Zoolz app will be available through the App Store and Google Plan and feature full back up and restore, as well as preview functionality for mobile devices.

 An intriguing new alternative to established cloud storage platforms